||Elementary French II

 Be sure that you have all the necessary materials prior to the start date of your course.

-On the Bookstore home page, click on "Books" on the top left to access the links to the course materials.
-You will only have access to one course level, so you need to purchase a new access code for each language course you take.
+You will only have access to one course level at a time, so you need to purchase access for each language course you take.

 There are NO Required Textbooks for this course.

 The following are not required, but are highly recommended by students:

 English Grammar for Students of French by Emily Spinelli